Why Henk Chose These Strains (And You Probably Should Too)

 The Bulldog Amsterdam No.90: The World’s First Coffeeshop

 Amsterdam, the city of canals, crooked houses, and that unmistakable Red Light glow.
 Behind the postcards and party snaps, there’s a piece of history that changed cannabis culture forever.
 It all kicked off in 1975 when Henk de Vries, a rebellious Amsterdammer with a nose for trouble and an eye for opportunity, turned his dad’s old sex shop into something the world had never seen before: a coffeeshop that actually sold cannabis over the counter.
 No secret knocks, no dodgy backrooms, just the best hashish, good company, and a living room that welcomed everyone.
 The Bulldog No.90 or The First, as it is known, didn’t just break the glass ceiling, it shattered it.
 From police raids and stash stools to oranges rolling down the hatch and queues snaking out the door, this little spot in the Red Light District became the premier coffeeshop and a cannabis icon.
 In this blog, we’re rolling back the years to tell the history of The Bulldog Amsterdam No.90, how it helped shape Amsterdam’s legendary coffeeshop scene, and why it’s still a must-see stop for locals, tourists, and cannabis lovers alike.
 From Sex Shop to Cannabis Landmark: How Henk de Vries Changed Amsterdam The story of the world’s first coffeeshop doesn’t actually start with cannabis or coffee.
 It starts with porn.
 When Henk de Vries inherited his father’s sex shop at No.90 Oudezijds Voorburgwal, he was less than impressed with the business and the kind of customers it attracted.
 Henk, never one to back down, tried to return the stock, only to be offered a laughable 10% of what he’d paid.
 True to rebellious form, Henk didn’t just walk away quietly; he made a statement.
 In a move that would set the tone for everything to come, he dumped the shop’s entire porn collection onto the streets and into the canal.
 Clearing out the sex shop was just the warm-up act to the main event.
 Henk was already eyeing something bigger, such as tapping into Amsterdam’s underground energy and helping define its future.
 And the first spark?
 It came a few years before the porno debacle at a music festival, of all places.
+Inside The Bulldog’s first-ever coffeeshop — where global cannabis culture got its groove.
 The Festival That Sparked a Cannabis Empire: Kralingse Bos, 1970 Before The Bulldog Amsterdam became the king of coffeeshops, Henk de Vries had a little ‘lightbulb moment’ or maybe we should call it a ‘matchbox moment.’
 Flashback to 1970 at the Kralingse Bos Festival in Rotterdam.
 Picture it: 150,000 people vibing to Jefferson Airplane, Santana, and The Byrds, and somewhere in the haze, there’s Henk, already the guy you wanted to know if you were looking for a good time.
 Henk had generously supplied his mates with enough grass to keep them floating through the weekend.
 Then something unexpected happened.
 Someone tried to sell Henk back his own stash.
 Most people would laugh it off (or roll one and forget about it), not Henk.
 Annoyed but inspired, he realised two things: There was a serious demand for quality cannabis.
 His friends were sneaky and greedy.
 Without missing a beat, Henk raced back to Amsterdam, scooped up over a kilo of African grass, packed it into empty matchboxes, and drove straight back to the festival.
 There, perched on a little bridge, he set up shop.
 He started selling those matchboxes, sparking the idea that would later become The Bulldog Amsterdam empire.
 Inside the World’s First Coffeeshop: The Bulldog No.90 Opens in 1975 By the time Henk rolled back into Amsterdam after his Kralingse Bos lightbulb moment, one thing was clear: the man wasn’t just slinging grass; he was about to change the game, even if it was to be a few more years before the birth of The Bulldog First.
 Inspired by the old Dutch teahouses, where you could sip tea for free and “donate” to the house dealer for a bit of hash on the side, Henk figured: why not cut the dance and sell the good stuff over the counter?
 So in 1975, he took his father’s old sex shop at No.90, cleared out the last dusty VHS tapes, and transformed the place into something totally new: a coffeeshop.
 And no, we’re not talking flat whites, turmeric lattes, or whatever hipster nonsense came later; this was strictly hash, joints, and maybe a coffee if you remembered to order one.
 He wanted a spot that felt like a living room, comfy, familiar, where the neighbourhood and the world could meet over a joint.
 A place with an international vibe and no pretensions.
 Just cannabis, conversation, and a little bit of controlled chaos.
 That’s how The Bulldog No.90 and the world’s first coffeeshop was born: part living room, part revolutionary act, part let’s see what we can get away with.
 It didn’t take long before the place became a magnet for locals, travellers, and the occasional curious cop.
 The Early Days: Raids, Oranges, and Stash Stools Amsterdam in the ’70s might seem liberal in hindsight, but back then, selling cannabis wasn’t allowed, which meant Henk and his crew were pretty much running a nonstop game of cat and mouse with the police.
 And oh, did the police come to play.
 In its first year, The Bulldog got raided so often it could’ve handed out loyalty cards.
 We’re talking up to 1,000 police raids in that first year alone, sometimes five times a day.
 Picture 20–30 officers storming in, grabbing the stash, hauling customers off to the cells at Leidseplein, and handing out fines like confetti.
 Here’s the thing: customers would be back at The Bulldog an hour or so later, fine in hand, ready for round two, and Henk, being the businessman he was, would replace the goods they lost.
 Try finding that on TripAdvisor: five stars and a fresh eighth Of course, Henk and his crew weren’t about to make it easy for the cops.
-Whenever a raid was incoming, staff would send an orange rolling down the serving hatch to warn the basement dealers: a little citrus signal to clear
+Whenever a raid was incoming, staff would send an orange rolling down the

 Understanding Cannabis Genetics: What’s the difference between Indica, Sativa, and Hybrids